-- significant risks associated with our outstanding and future indebtedness of certain of our subsidiaries; - restrictions imposed by our Loan Agreement and Encina Credit Facility on our ability to sell products directly to the cannabis industry; and - we may not be entitled to forgiveness under the PPP Loan (as defined below) and our application for the PPP Loan could in the future be determined to be impermissible or could damage our reputation.
+- significant risks associated with our outstanding and future indebtedness of certain of our subsidiaries; and - restrictions imposed by the Encina Credit Facility on our ability to sell products directly to the cannabis industry.

 Risks Relating to Third Parties:

 - we rely on a limited base of suppliers for certain products, which may result in disruptions to our business; - if our suppliers are unable to source raw materials or the prices of raw materials increase, this may adversely affect our results of operations; and - if our suppliers decide to sell directly into the retail market that we conduct our current or future business in, we may face increased competition.